OPEC Oil Embargo, Its Causes, and the Effects of the Crisis

 The OPEC oil embargo is a decision to stop exporting oil to the United States.
 The twelve members of the Organization of Petroleum Exporting Countries agreed to the embargo on October 19, 1973.
 Over the next six months, oil prices quadrupled.
 Prices remained at higher levels even after the embargo ended in March 1974.

 A review of the history of oil prices reveals they've never been the same since.
 Since the embargo, OPEC has continued using its influence to manage oil prices.
+Today, OPEC controls 42 percent of the world's oil supply.
+It also controls 61 percent of oil exports and 80 percent of proven oil reserves.

 In 1971, President Nixon prompted the embargo when he decided to take the United States off of the gold standard.
 As a result, countries could no longer redeem the U.S. dollars in their foreign exchange reserves for gold.
 With this action, Nixon went against the 1944 Bretton Woods Agreement.
 His move sent the price of gold skyrocketing.
 The history of the gold standard reveals this was inevitable.
 But Nixon's action as so sudden and unexpected that it also sent the value of the dollar down.